A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: The SRDQN Algorithm

 {\bf The algorithm:} Our algorithm to get the policy $\pi$ to solve the beer game is provided in Algorithm \ref{alg:dqn_beer_game}.
-The algorithm, which is based on that of \cite{mnih2015human}, finds weights $\theta$ of the DNN network to minimize the Euclidean distance between $Q(s,a;\theta)$ and $y_j$, where $y_j$ is the prediction of the Q-value that is obtained from target network $Q^{-}$ with weights $\theta^{-}$.
+The algorithm, which is based on DQN \citep{mnih2015human}, finds weights $\theta$ of the DNN network to minimize the Euclidean distance between $Q(s,a;\theta)$ and $y_j$, where $y_j$ is the prediction of the Q-value that is obtained from target network $Q^{-}$ with weights $\theta^{-}$.
 Every $C$ iterations, the weights $\theta^{-}$ are updated by $\theta$.
-Moreover, the actions in each training step of the algorithm are obtained by an $\epsilon$-greedy algorithm, which is explained in Section \ref{sec:RL}.
+Moreover, the actions in each training step of the algorithm are obtained by an $\epsilon$-greedy algorithm, which is explained in online supplement A.

 {\SingleSpacedXI

 }